mwheeler235/ts-anamoly-detection-q-learning/README.md

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/isolation_forest_features.png" width=25% height=25%>

 Next, we can estimate the contamination by using 3 standard deviations from the mean for each feature, then averaging the number of outliers over total oberservations across all metrics.
-The estimated contamination rate is very similar at 0.47% (57 out of 9,604 observations)!
+The estimated contamination rate is very similar at 0.58% (56 out of 9,716 observations)!

 After training the Isolation Forest model using this estimated outlier rate, the result is shown below:

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/anomaly_ts_isolation_forest.png" width=100% height=100%>

 When comparing models, the outlier rate, as mentioned, is very similar.
 However, none of the outliers overlap between models.
 This warrants
-* More model tuning

 * EDA to understand the types of outliers that are being flagged for each model
+* Correctly scoring the Isolation Model on the Evaluation Set using the rule: outliers = np.sum(np.abs(feature_values - mean) > 3 * std)
+* Further tuning to both models to attempt some level of convergence of outliers identified

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/model_anomaly_summary.png" width=50% height=50%>